-The use of quoted market prices or dealer quotes for similar instruments.
-The market-to-market fair value of the Group's outstanding derivative instruments is based on independently provided market rates and determined using standard valuation techniques, including the impact of counterparty credit risk and are within level 2 of the fair value hierarchy.
-The fair value of the remaining financial instruments is determined using discounted cash flow analysis.
+- •The use of quoted market prices or dealer quotes for similar instruments. - The mark-to-market fair value of the Group's outstanding derivative instruments is based on independently provided market rates and determined using standard valuation techniques, including the impact of counterparty credit risk and are within level 2 of the fair value hierarchy. - The fair value of the remaining financial instruments is determined using discounted cash flow analysis.
 All of the resulting fair value estimates are included in level 2.

-(c) Fair values of other financial instruments (unrecognised)
+25.3.3 Fair values of other financial instruments (unrecognised)